MDRX Investors Have Opportunity to Lead Veradigm Inc. Securities Fraud Lawsuit

 LOS ANGELES, Dec.
-13, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Veradigm Inc. ("Veradigm" or the "Company") (NASDAQ: MDRX).
+19, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Veradigm Inc. ("Veradigm" or the "Company") (NASDAQ: MDRX).

 Class Period: February 26, 2021 – June 13, 2023